cscart/docs/en/user_guide/addons/fulfillment/index.rst

 By default, Multi-Vendor implements one case: each vendor ships his products by himself, and buyers pay for shipping separately to each vendor.
 This approach is easier for the marketplace that is just starting its business.

-Other cases are implemented by the "Order fulfillment by marketplace [Beta]" add-on.
+Other cases are implemented by the "Order fulfillment by marketplace" add-on.
 Since the fulfillment service costs money to the marketplace, this cost can be included in the vendor plans.
 When the add-on is active, vendors during the registration can see which plan offers fulfillment by marketplace.

 .. image:: img/vendor_plans.png
     :align: center